cangoektas/react-on-off/README.md

 ## Render object

 `OnOff` expects the `children` prop to be a render prop.
-It is invoked with a single argument, an object with the following properties:
+It is called with a single argument, an object with the following properties:

 | Property | Type       | Description                                                            |